 - 1 Cup (170 grams) Dark Chocolate Chunks

-In the bowl of a stand mixer fitted with paddle attachment on medium, cream together softened butter with granulated and dark brown sugar until fluffy.
-About 2-3 minutes. (scrape bottom and sides of bowl as needed.)
+- In the bowl of a stand mixer fitted with paddle attachment on medium, cream together softened butter with granulated and dark brown sugar until fluffy.
+About 2-3 minutes.
+Add peanut butter and mix until smooth. (scrape bottom and sides of bowl as needed.)

 - Add lightly beaten egg and vanilla extract to the butter and sugar.
 Mix until incorporated.

 - Spoon flour mixture into butter mixture and mix until just incorporated.
 Don't over work the cookies dough. (scrape bottom and sides of bowl as needed)

 - Fold in chocolate chunks with a spatula or wooden spoon.

 - Take a 3Tbsp Ice Cream Scoop and measure out 12 large cookie dough balls.
 Place the dough balls on a parchment paper lined cookie sheet.
 Chill the entire plate in the fridge for 30-40 minutes until each ball is firm.

 - Preheat oven to 350 F and line an additional cookie sheet with silicone mat or parchment paper.

 - Then, divide the cookies onto two prepared cookie sheets and arrange the cookie dough balls 2-3 inches apart.

 - These cookies will spread on their own while baking.
 But they don't flatten all the way when the dough is super cold (plus they are BIG cookies!).
 I prefer to bang them on the counter partly through baking to create that signature jumbo flat cookie look!